srpraveen97/Electrical_Demand_Toronto/README.md

 It was also compelling to see the flattening of the peak throughout the eight months of daylight savings time.
 This is particularly significant from the electricity suppliers' point of view.

 I have provided a detailed explanation of the code in the article [here](https://medium.com/analytics-vidhya/from-lockdown-to-daylight-savings-hidden-insights-from-electricity-demand-data-in-toronto-eff585aada66)

+A linear model using multiple linear regressions is built to predict the demand.